rottitime/frontend-test/README.md

 Here are some ideas to take strongly into consideration

-- Develop the website with the best responsive techniques
+- Develop the website with the best responsive techniques.
+Will you be coding for mobile or desktop first?
+- What is the cleanest way to style your app?
 - Make your app accessible to all users and devices
 - Use the latest ECMAScript techniques
 - Make sure your users know tha app is awaiting live data